 The experience rating is weighted towards the frequency of claims over the severity of claims.
 Thus, if you have many smaller claims, you’ll have a higher experience rating than a company with only a single large claim.
 Insurance companies believe that a high number of small claims is a marker that a company will face larger claims in the future, so they raise premiums for businesses with many claims.

 The best way to control your Workers’ Compensation costs is to create a work environment that is safe for your employees.
-By reducing workplace safety risks, you’ll reduce the number of Workers’ Compensation claims and also reduce your premiums.
+By reducing workplace injuries and safety risks, you’ll reduce the number of Workers’ Compensation claims and also reduce your premiums.